Hardwood Floor Installers • Engineered & Solid Wood • Vancouver

 Hardwood Floor Installation Cost in Vancouver

-Pricing depends on floor type, room count, stairs, trim work, access, substrate preparation, and whether removal is included.
+Hardwood floor installation cost in Vancouver depends on floor type, room count, stairs, trim work, access, substrate preparation, and whether existing flooring removal is included.
 These are planning ranges only and should not replace a written estimate.

 Line Item Typical Range* What Affects Cost

-Engineered hardwood installation $4.50 – $7.50 / sq ft Glue vs float, room count, slab conditions, access, transitions
+Engineered hardwood installation $4.50 – $7.50 / sq ft Glue vs floating method, room count, slab conditions, access, transitions

 Solid hardwood installation $5.50 – $9.00 / sq ft Board size, fastening method, wood-subfloor prep, layout complexity